Our guild had Debbie Grifka teach a workshop on bias applique on Saturday, March 10th.

 Jane shared her circles quilt - no longer a UFO.

-Daniella shared her bias applique class project, inspired by a Portugese pendant she owns; she showed some fabric microwave bowls and a thread catcher; she finished the top for an ombre fabric quilt and she did free motion quilting to complete her pixelated circles quilt.
+Daniela shared her bias applique class project, inspired by a Portuguese pendant she owns; she showed some fabric microwave bowls and a thread catcher; she finished the top for an ombre fabric quilt and she did free motion quilting to complete her pixelated circles quilt.

 Becca shared her finished 2017 mystery quilt.

 Susan showed her quilted box; the most difficult part was attaching the handles.

 Carol shared her finished multicolored star quilt and a dainty pixelated

 circles hand bag she made for her grand-daughter.

 Michelle showed quilts she made as a belated Christmas gift for her daughter and son.